The Linera banner

 • Validator: Validators run the servers that allow users to download and create blocks.
 They validate, execute and cryptographically certify the blocks of all the chains.

 • View: Views are like an Object-Relational Mapping (ORM) for mapping complex types onto key-value stores.
 Views group complex state changes into a set of elementary operations and commit them atomically.
-The are full or partial in-memory representations of complex types saved on disk in a key-value store
+They are full or partial in-memory representations of complex types saved on disk in a key-value store

 • Wallet: A file containing a user's public and private keys along with configuration and information regarding the chains they own.

-• Web Assembly (Wasm): A binary compilation target and instruction format that runs on a stack based VM.
+• WebAssembly (Wasm): A binary compilation target and instruction format that runs on a stack-based VM.
 Linera applications are compiled to Wasm and run on Wasm VMs inside validators and clients.

 • Web3: A natural evolution of the internet focusing on decentralization by leveraging blockchains and smart contracts.